dpkoenig/GNBT120/Labs/Week_7/Lab_12.md

 **Exercise 11**: Comment on the trust-worthiness of computational annotation.
 (To be fair, this annotation was done in 2009 or 2010; tools may have gotten better since then).

 ## Calling SNPs
+For the remainder of the lab you will again work on the cluster.

 The goal of this section is to find polymorphisms between IMB211 and R500.
 There are many tools available.
 We will use [FreeBayes](https://github.com/ekg/freebayes)
 (For more info click on the link above.
 Once you are on the FreeBayes page, scroll down to the README for more info on FreeBayes)

-Make a new directory for this analysis inside the `Assignment_9/output` directory
+Make a new directory for this analysis inside the `Assignment_6/output` directory

 ```
 mkdir SNP_analysis